 Over the years, and as digital cameras increased in spec and mega pixels, I had a number of Kodak and bridge cameras before taking a break from still cameras.

 I have a very keen interest in Ornithology and Lepidoptera and decided to step away from still cameras and took up taking video and using a camcorder for a few years.
 It was nice to see the subject I was trying to capture actually move.

 After seeing digital SLR’s and that they could record video as well as taking photos I decided to look at purchasing my first DSLR.
 This was a whole new world to me with learning what lens I would need, how F-Stops & ISO worked and which brand to go for.
 After much research I purchased a Canon 550D and decided I needed to find someone to help me learn the camera.

 I saw a local camera club holding their annual photographic exhibition and decided to enquire if they offered advise and guidance on cameras.
 After discussions I joined the camera club and since then have enjoyed belonging to it and improving my photography.
-For the last three years I have also been on their committee and taken on the role as one of their competition secretaries.
+For a number of years I have been on the committee and currently I am the competitions secretary and vice chairman.

 I have recently changed my DSLR again and have remained with Canon (sorry Nikon users)

 Some of my butterfly photos were used for a butterfly field guide book by Michael Easterbrook.
 The book is called: Butterflies of Britain and Ireland: A Field and Site Guide

 I enter mostly internal camera club competitions, but have entered the odd external competitions.
 I entered the KCPA Annual Exhibition and one of my photos was chosen to be displayed, which I am quite proud of.
 The image was of a Black-Tailed Skimmer Dragonfly (Orthetrum cancellatum)